Arnazz10/Terminal-Portfolio/README.md

 # 🖥️ Terminal Portfolio
-A command-line-styled interactive portfolio that runs in the browser.
-Fast, minimal, and inspired by real terminal aesthetics.
+A command-line-styled interactive portfolio that runs in the browser Fast, minimal, and inspired by real terminal aesthetics.

 ---